probe-rs/embedded-test/README.md

       #[cfg(feature = "log")]
       esp_println::logger::init_logger_from_env();

-      // The init function can return some state, which can be consumed by the testcases io
+      // NOTE: The init function can return some state, which can be consumed by the testcases
+      // You can also implement a drop guard for the state, which enables you to run some cleanup code after the testcases io
    }